 What is needed for online flying?
 As mentioned above, you must connect to a network.
-That network is (among others) provided worldwide by IVAO (International Virtual Aviation Organization).
-So you have to become a member of IVAO.
+One of these networks is provided worldwide by IVAO (International Virtual Aviation Organization - another one is Vatsim).
+In this example you become a member of IVAO.

 In order to connect to the network, IVAO has developed a piece of software, called a transponder, which, like in the real world, broadcasts a code that makes you recognizable on the network (on the radar).
 You can download that piece of software (IVAP) at IVAO (it's free! and available for various simulator software) and after you have installed it, it will be loaded automatically with your flight simulator.